Following Amelia dot Calm

 She glides her hand over the terrarium one last time and says,

 Amelia goes to the bathroom and comes out dressed in jeans, sneakers, and her favorite blue t-shirt.
-It has the blue marble Earth on the front with the words, ‘Our Home’ below it and it makes her feel optimistic about another day.
+It has the blue marble Earth on the front with the words, ‘Everybody’s Home’ below it and it makes her feel optimistic about another day.

 Amelia twirls once more before leaving the room lighthearted and optimistic, once again humming ‘Love’ happily.
-At the top of the stairway, she hears the TV news anchor state that the top three things citizens are most concerned about this election are the economy, corporate corruption and war.
+At the top of the stairway, she hears the TV news anchor state that the top three things that citizens are most concerned about this election are the economy, corporate corruption and war.

 “We’d say we want enough food and shelter, protection from calamities and disease, we want time with family, we want peace and freedom so we can live out our passions anywhere in this world.
-Duh!” she mutters while descending into her Mother’s world.
+Duh!” she mutters while descending into her mother’s world.

-Chapter Two – The Kitchen Gauntlet
+The Kitchen Gauntlet

-Amelia walks down the hallway marveling that her Mom believes the spin the newscast offers and muses sadly,
+Amelia walks down the hallway marveling that her mom believes the spin the newscast offers and muses sadly,

 “Oh Mom, you know I’ve made up my mind and I won’t eat animals anymore.
-And your old school offerings aren’t enticing me; I’m not a hard-core carnivore anymore,” she says, then, “ OK, please?” she adds for good measure, scratching on some leftover irritation from her morning nightmare.
+And these old school offerings aren’t enticing me; I’m not a hard-core carnivore anymore,” she says, then adds, “OK, please?” for good measure, scratching on some leftover irritation from her morning nightmare.

 “I wish you never got interested in this whole ‘Save the World’ thing.
 Your Gramps should have kept his views to himself.
-Vegan this and PETA that, and then question everything else.
+Vegan this and PETA that and then question everything else.
 Everything!
 You seem to think most of what society does is wrong.”

 Mom turns around to add, “You’ll never enjoy life that way, honey.”